 Named by the World Economic Forum as a "Global Leader of Tomorrow" and ranked among the World's 50 Greatest Leaders in 2018 by Fortune magazine, Masri was featured in a full-length segment on CBS’ 60 Minutes: “Rawabi: One Man’s Vision for a Palestinian Future” (09 December 2019).

-Masri also dedicates time to numerous philanthropic and private sector boards, including serving on the Development Advisory Council of the US International Development Finance Corporation (DFC), the Board of Trustees of An-Najah National University in Nablus.
-Masri is also a member of the Deans’ Council at Harvard University’s John F. Kennedy School of Government, and the Board of the Palestine Olympic Committee.
+Masri also dedicates time to numerous philanthropic and private sector boards, including serving on the Development Advisory Council of the US International Development Finance Corporation (DFC), the Board of Trustees of An-Najah National University, the Deans’ Council at Harvard University’s John F. Kennedy School of Government, and the Board of the Palestine Olympic Committee.
 He is also board chair of the Palestine Chess Federation

 Masri graduated from Virginia Polytechnic University with a B.S. in Chemical Engineering in 1983.
 He worked in Saudi Arabia, the U.S and the U.K. before returning to settle in Palestine.